2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

+# 2026-08-25 4:00 AM

+Sometimes ok, sometime not today.

+I remember this brief moment in time when the model was fast and mostly did everything right.
+Those days seem to be over.
+There were moments of absolute frustration today.
+Things got reverted.
+Had to re-fix.
+Bot overall made progress.
+Not fast enough though.

+I think I know what is causing the few remaining bugs just not sure how to fix yet.
+Tricky.
+Tired.
+Tomorrow.

 # 2026-08-23 5:31 PM

 Something I started doing was tracking the mistakes in the documentation for specific files.
 Not sure how much that is happening.